 Where to feel oh-so-patriotic

 Ok, soooo technically this isn’t happening anymore–the last of the series was on August 30th.
 BUT, should you find yourself in the city in the summer, this is a must.
 It was packed with people kicking off their weekends, and was one giant pre-dinner party, complete with pitchers of beer and sangria for everyone!
 Heaven, basically.
-And, even if Jazz in the Garden isn’t in full swing, from March through May, a stop by the National Gallery of Art Sculpture Garden is still a nice way to escape the hustle and bustle of the Mall right on the other side of the tree line.
+And, even if Jazz in the Garden isn’t in full swing, from March through May, a stop by the sculpture garden at the National Gallery of Art is still a nice way to escape the hustle and bustle of the Mall right on the other side of the tree line.

 DC always feels a little underrated, but it deserves it’s spot at the top of my list of favorite cities in the states.
 Also, spoiler alert: it looks pretty killer in the fall, too: